CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

 -   Calls on the repo method 'updateCompanyByApplication', (in the CompanyRepository) with the 'company_details' dictionary, to update the entry in the 'company' (SQL) table, using the entry's unique ID (company_id).

-Finally:
+Redirects the user:
+-   To the template 'view_application.html'
-    The user is redirected to the route '/applications/<int:application_id>'.
+-   Via the route: '/applications/<int:application_id>'.

 #### delete_an_application.py
 This includes the functionality behind: